nata1993/EpicGrannyRecepies/readme.md

 the secret of all the Grannies in the world, they "just throw stuff in the mix" and "I dont know how much, I just throw stuff in, taste it, and throw stuff in if there is not enough!"
 ![GrannyRecepies](readme/recepie_view.png)

+## Installation

+### 1. Building yourself
+One way is for you to install Android Studio with all the needed packages and builds, SDK-s etc.
+Then clone repository to local directory, open it in Android Studio and then build it yourself.

+### 2. APK
+Nope, not yet introducing that.
+Not ready for it.